 OCENS is pleased to once again provide our

-service at no charge for this years Bermuda Ocean Races.
+service at no charge for the 2016 Newport to Bermuda race.

-This free download will be available here the June 1, 2014.
+This software will be available here June 1, 2016.

 But it does not stop there… OCENS also provides the satellite phone systems that allow you to stay connected and access these data while at sea.
 We offer satellite phone rentals for the trip as well as purchase packages for those looking to outfit their vessels for the long haul.